lubojr/naucse.python.cz/lessons/git-en/basics/index.md

 ## Log

-Now that we have created our first few revisions in the repository, let's demonstrate more commands that will help us understand the whole history of our Git repository.
+Now that we have created our first few commits in the repository, let's demonstrate more commands that will help us understand the whole history of our Git repository.
 The first command is <code>git log</code>.